 Step 1: Collage

-Set out trays with the collected trash (candy wrappers, straws, nails, cans etc.), bottles of school glue, some water-resist sharpies and other collage items you might have in your supply closet (tissue paper shapes, googly eyes, pompoms etc.).
+Set out trays with the collected trash (candy wrappers, straws, nails, cans etc.), bottles of school glue, some water-resist sharpies and other collage items you might have in your supply closet (tissue paper shapes, googly eyes, pompoms etc.) along with a printout of photos of actual bugs.
 Invite the children to create their own litterbug.
 Sit back, observe, help with handling the materials and watch as magic happens!

 Step 2: Paint